The submission period for strategy's Media Agency of the Year runs from 9 a.m. on June 29 to 11:59 p.m. on July 13, 2018.

 These files must be organized according to the content headers outlined above.

-Please be aware that edited versions of these summaries will be published in strategy magazine’s November Agency of the Year issue.
+Please be aware that edited versions of these summaries could be published in strategy magazine’s Agency of the Year issue and on the awards website.
 For examples of published case studies, please see last year’s winners (note that they have been slightly edited for editorial purposes):

 *No single file should be larger than 100 MB in size.